 After five minutes, the mascara stains were gone and fringe fixed.
 Robin stuffed her handbag with a thick movie script.
 Reminding me to catch her show after lunch, she chased down a taxi.
 As I walked home, an unshakeable worry reemerged in me.
 It bothered me that the clacking of her heels would echo only at 10 p.m. that night.
 Her childhood was flooded with work and responsibility, a burden we were too young to carry.

 Crows mocked us as we melted under the infernal sun.
-Coiled around us were lines of red-faced others, vying for a spot a Euphoria.
+Coiled around us were lines of red-faced others, vying for a spot at Euphoria.
 With the expansion of the lifespan tax, ticket prices for their euphoria chambers plummeted.
 Teenagers flocked here, ignoring the warning signs that screamed “LIFESPAN TAX”.
 Like ants to sugar, we thirsted for the ambrosia of happiness, a joy merely matched by heaven.

 After the injection, we were whisked into chambers and fitted with caps.
 At once, the song looping in my head transformed a live concert.
 Dragging me from front row, I joined the singer onstage.
 He’s the 20th century frontman—unbelievable!
 We grooved to the chorus, matching each step like a professional dancer.
 Subsequently, we devoured supper together and chatted like childhood confidants, my mind a throbbing rush, overcome, blasted by adrenaline.
 Once that dream stagnated, my imagination escaped to a field with Robin in a summer frock.
 Her never-before-seen grin grew as we lounged on picnic mats, laughing at our jokes for eternity.
 Enshrouded by impossible peace, she leaned in—